jasheldo/jasheldo.github.io/_posts/2018-05-25-how-to-make-a-site-like-this.md

 official Jekyll docs so work through the [Installation](https://jekyllrb.com/docs/installation/) page for your platform.

+When you have Jekyll installed, go to your site directory and type:

+        jekyll new blog --force

+This will set up the base site with the folder hierarchy and install the minima theme.

 #### Homebrew

 If you're not using Git and Github you'll need to install Git and setup a GitHub account.